If you’ve ever tried to write a book, you know how it goes:

 Once you’ve honed in on your WHY and your purpose, let your purpose help focus your writing.
 By keeping your purpose at the forefront of your creative process, you’ll make the writing process quicker and smoother than you thought possible.

 You’ve figured out your WHY and articulated your unique purpose for your book.
-And now, let the excuses begin.
+And right on cue, something is going to begin: your excuses.

-It’s worthwhile to address some common excuses so many of us make to prevent us from writing.
+It’s worthwhile to spend a little time addressing some common excuses many of us make to prevent us from writing.
 Once you’ve cleared out the cobwebs and smashed those mental roadblocks, you’ll be better prepared for the writing process ahead.
 Getting your mind ready is one of the first steps to producing valuable work.

 Excuse #1: I don’t know what to write.